Manikanta489/Stepin256240-MiniProject/1_Requirments/README.md

 |Density of EV's| 150EV/km2| Total operatinh hours of FCS| 16h|
 |Distance travelled by EV before recharging|50 km| Incoming SOC of EV|0.3|

 In the present work, the system capacity of the FCS is assumed to be **infinite** .
-The user has to enter the average arrival rate, average service rate, the maximum number of charging piles, threshold on the average waiting time of the EV in FCS and threshold on percentage idleness of charging piles.
-The user will finally get information about minimum and maximum optimal charging piles of the FCS.
+The inputs which the user has to enter are explained below:
+    - Input 1-> Average arrival rate of FCS and Average service rate of FCS  (should be positive)
+    - Input 2-> Maximum number of charging piles (should be positive)
+    - Input 3-> Threshold on Average time spent by EV in FCS (should be positive, enter in minutes) and Threshold on percentage idleness of charging piles (should be positive)

 * If the entered data is not valid i.e., if any data entered by the user is non-positive an error message is displayed for the same